SciML/RootedTrees.jl/README.md

 ```
 In the notation of [Butcher (Numerical Methods for ODEs, 2016)](https://doi.org/10.1002/9781119121534),
 this tree can be written as `[[τ²] τ]` or `(τ ∘ τ) ∘ (τ ∘ τ)`, where
-`∘` is the non-asociative Butcher product of `RootedTree`s, which is also
+`∘` is the non-associative Butcher product of `RootedTree`s, which is also
 implemented.

 To get the representation of a `RootedTree` introduced by Butcher, use `butcher_representation`: